polywock/ask-screenshot/PRIVACY_POLICY.md

 ### Data safety - Best practices - Must read

 Be very careful when using the screenshot functions if you don't fully understand how they work.
-Otherwise, you might accidently send screenshots you didn't intend to ChatGPT, Claude or OpenAI.
+Otherwise, you might accidently send screenshots you didn't intend.

 While nothing sensitive on tab/screen, experiment thoroughly with the various screenshot functions to understand the differences and details.
 This is your responsibility.